stev0531/iteration-3-raymond-shayler/README.md

 * `runClientTestsWithCoverage` runs the client tests and deposits code coverage statistics into a new directory within `client` called `coverage`.
 In there you will find an `index.html`.
 Right click on `index.html` and select `Open in Browser` with your browser of choice.
 For Chrome users, you can drag and drop index.html onto chrome and it will open it.
 * `runE2ETest` runs end to end test for the client side.
 NOTE: Two Gradle tasks _must_ be run before you can run the e2e tests.
 The server (`run`) needs to be on for this test to work, and test data must have been seeded into the database before running this task.
+We also recommend that the database be cleared and then re-seeded prior to each run of these tests.
+Certain tests may fail randomly up to half of the time they are run.
 * `run` will run the server (which is available at ``localhost:4567``)
 * `build` will build the application but not run anything.
 * `runClient` task will build and run the client side of the application (available at ``localhost:9000``)
 * `clearMongoDB` will clear the database of all local data.
 * `seedMongoDB` will populate the database with the data provided in the cards.seed.json and decks.seed.json files.

+Please note that a `useAuth` property within the `config.json` file detailed by the SETUP documentation should be set to false prior to running tests.